Decompositions of high-frequency Helmholtz solutions via functional calculus, and application to the finite element method: Introduction

 with

 and both pieces again defined by the spectral theorem.
 We now discuss the two pieces separately.

-We wish to analyze $\Pi_H u$ by using the semiclassical ellipticity of $P_{\hsc}-1$ on its support in phase space.
-The latter notion would be well-defined if $\Pi_H$ were globally a pseudodifferential operator.
+We wish to analyze $\Pihigh \varphi u$ by using the semiclassical ellipticity of $P_{\hsc}-I$ on its support in phase space.
+The latter notion would be well-defined if $\Pihigh$ were globally a pseudodifferential operator.
 In the broad context of the black-box theory, though, while the function $\psi(P_{\hsc})$ is well-defined as an abstract operator on a Hilbert space, its \emph{structure} is much less manifest than it would be for the flat Laplacian in Euclidean space.
-Not much may be said in any generality about $\Pi_H$ on the black-box, but this is unnecessary in any event: we use an abstract ellipticity argument based on the Borel functional calculus, with the ellipticity in question now amounting to the bounded invertibility of $P_\hsc-1$ on the range of $\Pi_H,$ which just follows from the boundedness of the function $(\lambda-1)^{-1}(1-\psi(\lambda)).$ Since our outgoing solution $u$ is only locally $L^2$, however, we do additionally need to understand the commutator of $\Pi_H$ with a localiser $\varphi$ that equals one near the black-box.
+Not much can be said in any generality about $\Pihigh$ on the black-box, but this is unnecessary in any event: we use an abstract ellipticity argument based on the Borel functional calculus, with the ellipticity in question now amounting to the bounded invertibility of $P_\hsc-1$ on the range of $\Pihigh,$ which just follows from the boundedness of the function $(\lambda-1)^{-1}(1-\psi(\lambda)).$ However, we do additionally need to understand the commutator of $\Pihigh$ with the localiser $\varphi$.
 Fortunately, we are able to use the Helffer--Sj\"ostrand approach to the functional calculus \cite{HeSj:89} to describe this commutator explicitly.
-The method of \cite{HeSj:89} is a powerful tool for obtaining the structure theorem that a decently behaved function of a self-adjoint elliptic differential operator is, as one might hope, in fact a pseudodifferential operator \cite[Chapter 8]{DiSj:99} (a result originally due to Strichartz \cite{St:72} in the setting of the homogeneous pseudodifferential calculus and Helffer--Robert \cite{HeRo:83} in the semiclassical setting used here).
+The method of \cite{HeSj:89} is a powerful tool for obtaining the structure theorem that a decently-behaved function of a self-adjoint elliptic differential operator is, as one might hope, in fact a pseudodifferential operator \cite[Chapter 8]{DiSj:99} (a result originally due to Strichartz \cite{St:72} in the setting of the homogeneous pseudodifferential calculus and Helffer--Robert \cite{HeRo:83} in the semiclassical setting used here).
 Additionally, Davies \cite{Da:95} later pointed out that in fact the same method affords a novel proof of the functional calculus formulation of the spectral theorem itself.
-Here, we use some refinements of Sj\"ostrand \cite{Sj:97} to learn that \emph{away} from the black-box we may in fact treat $\Pi_H$ as a pseudodifferential operator (see Lemma \ref{thm:funcloc2}), and hence deal with $[\Pi_H, \varphi]$ as an element of the pseudodifferential calculus, solving it away by once again using ellipticity (this time in the context of pseudodifferential operators) together with our polynomial resolvent estimate.
+Here, we use some refinements of Sj\"ostrand \cite{Sj:97} to learn that \emph{away} from the black-box we can in fact treat $\Pihigh$ as a pseudodifferential operator (see Lemma \ref{thm:funcloc2}), and hence deal with $[\Pihigh, \varphi]$ as an element of the pseudodifferential calculus, solving it away by once again using ellipticity (this time in the context of pseudodifferential operators) together with our polynomial resolvent estimate.